alecnicolas/personal-website/README.md

 # My Website

 ## Made with Vue
-Personal website made using the Vue.js framework to help me learn the ins and outs of Vue.
+This is my personal website that I am developing using Vue.js to experiment with and flesh out my knowledge of the framework.